Visual AI Takes Quality Control to a New Level

 Examples of Datasets for Visual Inspection

-• Severstal Kaggle Dataset – A competition for detection of defects on flat sheet steel.
+• Severstal Kaggle Dataset – A competition for the detection of defects on flat sheet steel.

 • MVTec AD – 5000 high-resolution annotated images of 15 items (divided into defective and defect-free categories).